datacarpentry/astronomy-python/_episodes/04-select.md

 storing data in an HDF file, let's do the same with these variables.

 To save them to an HDF file we first need to put them in a Pandas object.
-We have seen how to create a `Series` as a column in a `DataFrame`.
+We have seen how to create a `Series` from a column in a `DataFrame`.
 Now we will build a Series from scratch.
 We don't need the full `DataFrame` format with multiple rows and columns because we are only storing two strings (`sky_point_list` and `pm_point_list`).